 It’s hard to read Isabel Wilkerson’s new book without comparing it to her previous book, THE WARMTH OF OTHER SUNS, which I think is one of the most important and transformative books I’ve EVER read.
 This one is just as well-researched and comprehensive — but it lacks the cohesive story lines that made WARMTH so compelling for me.
 This one has more of episodic feel.
+Though still worthwhile.
 Awarded four stars on Goodreads.

 Regardless of story, this remains a VERY hard book to read.
 As a White American, I felt ashamed.

 The book draws parallels between three global systems of caste: in India, in Nazi Germany, and in the United States.
 Most of us only think of India as having a caste system since it’s the only one of the three where the word is freely used by both government and citizens.
 But you will see that the profound similarities among the three systems simply cannot be ignored, regardless of how we in the US tend to use the word “caste.”

 In India, castes are based on ancient and no-longer-relevant “job classifications” — that, nevertheless, STILL influence one’s treatment, opportunities, and, in many cases, well-being — for life.
 In Germany, the Nazi’s used the Aryan race as a model for the dominant caste and targeted primarily Jews (along with disabled, Roma, and gay) as the villains — with the much more evil outcome of the Holocaust.